Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Marvel Snap compresses Hearthstone into six turns and three lanes.
 Every match ends in under four minutes, which makes it the best card game on this list for phone-first players.
 Second Dinner publishes weekly card drops and seasonal updates on its official news page, and the core economy rewards Collection Level rather than individual card purchases.

 Snap’s gambling layer is unique.
 You can double the stakes mid-match with the Snap button, which gives every game a poker-style tell-your-opponent rhythm.
-We tested it on an iPhone 15, and battery drain after 20 matches was under 8 percent.
+Its short matches and light footprint keep battery drain low over a long phone session.

 #Games That Offer The Deepest Strategy